-There’s Something for Everyone at the Great Rivers Festival
+There’s something for everyone at the Great Rivers Festival

-Alton, IL- The Meeting of the Rivers Foundation (MTRF), the U.S. Army Corps of Engineers (USACE) and their many partners are throwing a party for our great rivers!
-The first annual Great Rivers Festival will be at the National Great Rivers Museum in Alton, IL and the Riverlands Migratory Bird Sanctuary in West Alton, MO from 10 am - 5 pm on Saturday May 17th.
-A party so big, it spans the Mississippi River!
+ALTON - The Meeting of the Rivers Foundation (MTRF), the U.S. Army Corps of Engineers (USACE) and their many partners are throwing a party for our great rivers!
+The second annual Great Rivers Festival will be at the National Great Rivers Museum in Alton, IL on Saturday May 30th from 12pm – 9pm.

-At the National Great Rivers Museum you can look forward to live music, local food and drink vendors, local art vendors, and much more!
-There will be live bird shows from the World Bird Sanctuary and an appearance by Serengeti Steve:The Reptile Experience.
-Other shows include a taxidermy demonstration and lessons on how to catch and prepare asian carp!

 Get The Latest News!